-To accommodate students with disabilities, the School of Law and the Office of Disability Services have arranged the following accommodation process:
+To accommodate students with disabilities, the School of Law and the Disability Center have arranged the following accommodation process:

 - A student who believes he/she has a disability that requires any accommodation should notify the Associate Dean for Academic Affairs.

 - The Associate Dean for Academic Affairs will then refer that student to the Disability Center, located at S5 Memorial Union.

-- The Director of the Office of Disability Services will meet with the student, request medical records and other information from the student, and make a recommendation to the Associate Dean about what, if any, accommodations seem appropriate.
-Please note that the Office of Disability Services must first receive all necessary medical documentation from the student.
+- The Director of the Disability Center or a representative will meet with the student, request medical records and other information from the student, and make a recommendation to the Associate Dean about what, if any, accommodations seem appropriate.
+Please note that the Disability Center must first receive all necessary medical documentation from the student.

-- The Associate Dean and the Director of Disability Services will then decide what accommodations to provide, if any, in light of the student's medical information and the student's course schedule, exams, and/or graded exercises.
+- The Associate Dean and the Disability Center will then decide what accommodations to provide, if any, in light of the student's medical information and the student's course schedule, exams, and/or graded exercises.

-- The Law School and the Office of Disability Services will work in conjunction to coordinate the accommodations.
-Any problems that arise should be brought to the attention of the Associate Dean and/or the Office of Disability Services.
+- The Law School and the Disability Center will work in conjunction to coordinate the accommodations.
+Any problems that arise should be brought to the attention of the Associate Dean and/or the Disability Center.